A five-digit number that the BBSM software generates for access to the Internet.

-In regard to BBSM, an end user is a user who accesses the Internet through the BBSM server.
-The term is used interchangeably with user.
-See user.
+An end user who uses a hardware device, such as a laptop, PDA, or web-enabled cell phone, to access the Internet through the BBSM server.
+The term is used interchangeably with the word

-BBSM acts as a router connecting two networks: the external network and the internal network.
-The external network is "closer" to the Internet.
-BBSM does not allow an end user to transmit packets to the external network until the end user has an active session.
-See internal network.
+BBSM connects the external network to the internal network.
+BBSM does not enable an end user to transmit packets to the external network until the end user has an active session.

-A forced redirect occurs when an end user attempts to view one URL and BBSM forces the user to a different URL.
-BBSM performs a forced redirect when it detects an unauthenticated client, or a client that needs to reauthenticate.
+A forced redirect occurs when an end user attempts to view one URL, and BBSM forces the user to a different URL.
+BBSM performs a forced redirect when it detects an unauthenticated client.

 fully qualified domain name.
-An FQDN is that portion of the URL that defines the server addressed by the URL.
-For example, the FQDN of http://www.microsoft.com/default.asp is www.microsoft.com.
+An FQDN is the part of a URL that defines the server addressed by the URL.
+For example, the FQDN of

-The address of the gateway used to reach a specified destination; for example, on a network or the Internet.
-Gateways are devices that route packets between the different physical networks.
+The address of the gateway used to reach a specified destination such as a destination on a network or the Internet.
+Gateways are devices that route packets between different physical networks.

 graphical user interface.

-A Handheld PC is a class of PC devices that has a half VGA screen (640 by 240 pixels) or a full-size screen (640 by 480 or 800 by 600 pixels) with or without an integrated keyboard, or roughly, a device that fits into the palm of your hand.
+The Handheld PC is a Microsoft class of PC devices that has a half-sized VGA screen (640 by 240 pixels) or a full-sized screen with or without an integrated keyboard.

 Hyper-Text Transmission Protocol.
 HTTP is a TCP protocol used to request and deliver web pages.